Vector Search Usage¶

 --vector-store TEXT Vector store to use for storing embeddings

-[default: chroma]
+[default: lancedb]

 --persist-path TEXT Path to persist the vector store